centaurus22/ruhrpottmetaller-editor/API.md

 * `save=venue`
 * `save=pref`

 If the saving of the data fails, the corresponding editor page is opened with the data that could not be saved.
 If it could be saved, the page specified with the option `display` is displayed.
-If this parameter is not activated.
-The *rpmetaller-editor* only prints out a success report.
+If this parameter is not submitted, the *rpmetaller-editor* only prints out a success report.
 ##### save_id
 The `save_id` parameter makes the difference between creating a new dataset in the database and updating an existing dataset.
 If an id is specified and the corresponding data record is available, the data record is updated.
 If no id is given, a new record is created.
 Otherwise the system will issue an error.
 ##### del
-It is possible to delete an entry from the database with the `del` option.
+It is possible to delete an entry from the database with the `del` parameter.
 The following values are possible:
-* `del=concert
+* `del=concert`
 ##### del_id
 The `del_id`specifies which database entry of the indicated type is deleted.
 #### special